-Tayla is based within UCL’s Division of Psychiatry, undertaking a PhD in Mental Health and Neuroscience.
+Tayla is a PhD student in UCL’s Division of Psychiatry.
+For her PhD she is conducting the longitudinal cohort study SENSE, which is investigating the mental health of UCL students.
 Previously, she completed an MSc in Clinical Mental Health Sciences and worked as a Research Assistant on various randomised controlled trials.
-She has a particular interest in adolescent mental health, specifically depression, anxiety and psychosis.
+She has a particular interest in the mental health of young people, specifically depression and anxiety.

 Joe Barnby and Muna Dubad explore a recent systematic review that looks at the potential predictors of adherence to web-based and mobile technologies for people with psychosis.[read the full story...]

 Tayla McCloud summarises a recent systematic review and meta-analysis of physical activity and sedentary behaviour, which found that more than two-thirds of people with depression did not comply with the recommendation of 150 minutes of physical activity per week.[read the full story...]

 Tayla McCloud appraises the recent Head Start randomised controlled trial measuring the efficacy of a maternal depression prevention strategy.[read the full story...]